 Probably my closest encounter with a big cat didn’t get photographed.
 I was sitting up in the car in the middle of the campsite since I couldn’t sleep and had several hyenas to watch.
 All of sudden the hyenas ran away like their tails were on fire.
 Then I heard that chuffing noise I had heard years before.
 I felt before I saw a furry back level with the bottom of the car window as a magnificent leopard walked past.
 He or she stopped a few feet from the car, sat down and just looked straight at me.
 I had a flash camera and thought about taking a picture.
 Then I thought about how the cat might react.
 Then I thought about just how thin the glass in my car window was.
 I then decided that people would either have to believe me or not, but there would be no flash picture of a leopard for me to prove what I was seeing.
 After a few minutes, that beautiful cat slowly walked away.
 The guides believed me the next day because the paw prints were there that they could see.
 You may or may not believe me, but I just don’t recommend taking flash pictures of leopards at night when they are very near you.
 Just sayin’.

-American author, Jodi Picoult summed up my feelings (and my late wife's) for where I live thusly, “Africa – You can see a sunset and believe you have witnessed the Hand of God.
+American author, Jodi Picoult summed up my feelings (and my late wife's) for where I live thusly, “Africa—You can see a sunset and believe you have witnessed the Hand of God.
 You watch the slow lope of a lioness and forget to breathe.
 You marvel at the tripod of a giraffe bent to water.
 In Africa, there are iridescent blues on the wings of birds that you do not see anywhere else in nature.
 In Africa, in the midday heat, you can see blisters in the atmosphere.
 When you are in Africa, you feel primordial, rocked in the cradle of the world.”
 Amen.
 And here John and I remain.